Gov. Justice lifts statewide burn ban

 However, standard fall burning season laws and regulations take effect immediately.

-The burning of forestland, grass, grain, stubble, slash, debris, or other inflammable materials is now allowed; only from the hours of 5 p.m. to 7 a.m.
+The burning of forestland, grass, grain, stubble, slash, debris, or other inflammable materials is now allowed, but only from the hours of 5 p.m. to 7 a.m.

 Small fires set for the purpose of preparing food, or providing light or warmth are permitted anytime without a burning permit, provided all grass, brush, stubble, or other debris has been removed for a minimum distance of 10 feet from the fire in all directions.